magdalendobson/big-ann-benchmarks/ppopp_artifact.md

   ParANN: Scalable and Deterministic Parallel Graph-Based Algorithms for Approximate Nearest Neighbor Search

+## Code Availability

+Our repository can be found at the following [Zenodo link](https://zenodo.org/records/10223558).

+The separate repository that we use to run the algorithms and generate plots (which you should install rather than the above) can be found at this [Zenodo link](https://zenodo.org/records/10223597).
+This repo is what you should download and install, and it contains a Docker container for installing our other library.

 ## Getting Started

 We use the [Big ANN Benchmarks](https://github.com/harsha-simhadri/big-ann-benchmarks/tree/main) repository to generate our plots.
-We have uploaded a fork of this repository to Zenodo; you can use it to install a branch of our library that was also uploaded using Zenodo.
+We have uploaded a fork of this repository to [Zenodo](https://zenodo.org/records/10223597) (same link as above); you can use it to install a branch of our library that was also uploaded using Zenodo.

 ### Install